'Parasite' filming locations you can visit in Seoul

-(CNN) — With South Korean director Bong Joon Ho's "Parasite" becoming the first ever non-English film to snag the Best Picture award at the 2020 Oscars, interest in the Seoul locations it features has also skyrocketed.
+(CNN) — With South Korean director Bong Joon Ho's "Parasite" becoming the first ever non-English film to snag the Best Picture award at the 2020 Oscars, interest in the Seoul locations it features has skyrocketed.

 The film is described as a haunting social commentary on the class divide, with much of the action taking place in the homes of the two protagonist families -- the Kims and the Parks.
 One's a semi-basement apartment, the other an architectural marvel.